DGAP-DD: Evotec AG (english) () | aktiencheck.de

 b) Nature of the transaction

-Ausübung gegen Cash Settlement Transaction linked to the exercise of share option programmes
+Erwerb von Aktien durch Ausübung von Aktienoptionen Transaction linked to the exercise of share option programmes

 c) Price(s) and volume(s)